rollno748/JMeter-OnFlyUpdater/README.md

 - [x] Get Jmeter user status (active/running/stopped)
 - [x] Get the list of properties from the running Jmeter (System/Jmeter)
 - [x] Update one or more properties to running Jmeter (System/Jmeter)
+- [ ] Get the Logger type of running Jmeter
-- [x] Change Logger type to running Jmeter (OFF/FATAL/ERROR/WARN/INFO/DEBUG/TRACE/ALL)
+- [x] Update Logger type to running Jmeter (OFF/FATAL/ERROR/WARN/INFO/DEBUG/TRACE/ALL)
-- [x] Get All the thread info
+- [x] Get All the threads info
 - [x] Add/Remove users/threads to specific threadgroup(s).
 Supports multiple updation at single call
 - [x] Get info releated to specific threadgroup(s)
-- [x] Enable/Disable elements to the running test (ThreadGroups/Listeners/ConfigElements etc)
+- [ ] Update info to specific threadgroup(s)
 - [x] Get list of variables from one or more threads
-- [x] Update variables to one or more threads
+- [ ] Update variables to one or more threads
+- [ ] Get elements from the running test (ThreadGroups/Listeners/ConfigElements etc)
+- [ ] Enable/Disable elements to the running test (ThreadGroups/Listeners/ConfigElements etc)
 - [x] Stops the test - Supports both gradual and abrupt
 - [x] Get Slaves Info
 - [x] Send Stop signals to specific/all slaves